ASFHyP3/hyp3-docs/docs/using/paid_processing.md

    Simply enter your email in the *Contact Information* section, and click the **Checkout as Guest** button.
 ![Checkout as Guest](../images/purchase-credits-guest.png "Checkout as Guest")

-    - It is very important to enter an email address at which you can be reached, as this will be used to send the confirmation emails indicating when the order was received and processed, and if there are any issues that need to be resolved.
+    - **It is very important to enter an email address at which you can be reached**, as this will be used to send the confirmation emails indicating when the order was received and processed, and if there are any issues that need to be resolved.